dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/index.md

 The next planned stable release is **EF Core 9.0**, or just **EF9**, scheduled for **November 2024**.

-See the [high-level plan for EF9](xref:core/what-is-new/ef-core-9.0/plan) for more information.
+See the [What's New in EF9](xref:core/what-is-new/ef-core-9.0/whatsnew) for more information.